epics-base/ci-scripts/README.md

 For debugging on your local machine, you may set `CACHEDIR` to change the location for the dependency builds. [default is `$HOME/.cache`]

+Set `PARALLEL_MAKE` to the number of parallel make jobs that you want your build to use. [default is the number of CPUs on the runner]

-Service specific debugging options are described in the README files in the service specific subdirectories:
+Service specific options are described in the README files in the service specific subdirectories:

 - [Travis-CI README](travis/README.md)